dther/vis-accursed/README.md

 My end goal is to implement `acme` inspired mouse navigation and plumbing to external programs, including *basic* chording behaviour.

+## DIFFERENCES FROM ACME

+ - Acme is designed around Plan 9's three button mouse, with the middle button being used to execute commands and the right button being used to open files and search for text.
+   Middle and right are also used for copying and pasting, respectively.
+   **vis-accursed reverses this.** It uses the right click to execute commands and the mouse wheel to open files.
+   - Rationale: the modern mouse wheel literally didn't exist at the time of Acme's conception.
+It only became available to the consumer market in 1995, and didn't become part of the standard Windows desktop computer in 1996, **almost two years after Acme's public release in 1994.**
+   - Since then, the mouse wheel is now not only ubiquitous, but closely tied with "movement" in common design UI.
+On browsers, it opens tabs, and on X11, it pastes the primary selection.
+     In other words, moving and pasting- what Acme uses right-click for.
+   - Secondly: "right click performs special actions" is now also ubiquitous.

 ## Why?
 why not